SiyungCho/seroflow/docs/transformations/display.md

 # Display Transformations Documentation

 This module implements a suite of transformation classes that displays key information of a DataFrame.
-Each transformation class extends the base `Transformation` class and is designed to operate on a specified DataFrame stored in the Pypeline context.
+Each transformation class extends the base `Transformation` class and is designed to operate on a specified DataFrame stored in the `Pipeline` context.
 The available transformations include:

 - **DisplayInfo**: Prints basic information (shape, columns, and data types) for each DataFrame.
 - **DisplayColumns**: Prints the list of column names for each DataFrame.